franknoirot/franknoirot.github.io/_portfolio/d3js-colorpicker.md

 In late November 2018 I made a color picker to explore the Hue-Saturation-Lightness color space with D3.js.

+Tap around below to use it, then scroll to read why I made it!

 ----

 <p data-height="857" data-theme-id="light" data-slug-hash="GwXePP" data-default-tab="result" data-user="franknoirot" data-pen-title="d3.js Colorpicker" class="codepen">See the Pen <a href="https://codepen.io/franknoirot/pen/GwXePP/">d3.js Colorpicker</a> by Frank Noirot (<a href="https://codepen.io/franknoirot">@franknoirot</a>) on <a href="https://codepen.io">CodePen</a>.</p>